Yep. I LOVE spring.

 Alison Denham and Billy Marchenski present choreography and slideshow excerpts from their piece Slowpoke, a performance inspired by their experiences visiting the Chornobyl Exclusion zone in the Fall of 2011.
 Slowpoke starts off as a pilgrimage to rediscover lost roots and turns into an analysis of ideas of authenticity and human beings’ relationship to the eternal in everyday life.

-Read the full description of their talk.
+Read the full description here.

 Hot Art Wet City

-Date: February 27th, 2014
+Date: April 24th, 2014

 Time: Doors 6:30, talk 7pm

-Address: 2206 Main Street, Vancouver
+Address: 2206 Main Street (at 6th Ave), Vancouver